Flash Parlini started volunteering at Mount Rainier National Park in 1991.

 - Ongoing training for park volunteers

-As a result, gifts given to Mount Rainier National Park through Washington’s National Park Fund will be directed to these areas.
+As a result, gifts given to Mount Rainier National Park through Washington’s National Park Fund will enable the park to 1) construct a new campground in the Carbon River area, and 2) purchase much needed communications devices and personal locator beacons.
 100% of your gift is tax-deductible.
 The Fund’s tax ID# is 01-0869799.

 Please contact the Fund’s Executive Director, Laurie Ward

 Volunteers at Mount Rainier National Park were always encouraged to submit reports of their experiences while volunteering.
 During lighter times, Flash’s subtle wit was sprinkled throughout the reports he submitted; if you weren’t tuned in, you’d risk missing the hidden gems within.

 “The broken rail in camp is from the snow load.
 It was a mild winter, the bear boxes were lucky.”